architect/arc.codes.next/src/docs/en/reference/cli-reference/sandbox.md

 ### Local Database
-Sandbox creates an in-memory instance of [dynalite](https://github.com/mhart/dynalite) with `@tables` and `@indexes` found in the `.arc` file.
+Sandbox creates an in-memory instance of [dynalite](https://github.com/mhart/dynalite) with `@tables` and `@indexes` found in the `app.arc` file.
 When Sandbox is terminated, any data written is cleared from memory.
 The default endpoint is `http://localhost:5000`.
 You can set a custom port by using an environment variable, `ARC_TABLES_PORT=5555`

 ### File Watching and Dependency Hydration
 While Sandbox is running, it will watch:
-- `.arc` file changes
+- `app.arc` file changes
 - `src/views` and `src/shared` file changes
 - contents of your `@static` folder, if fingerprinting is enabled.